Loading...

 What traits and emotions does Summer show in the text that make her such a positive character?
 And you might refer to page 120 for support.

-What are some of those traits and emotions that Summer shows that make her such a positive character?
+Pause the video while you refer to page 120 and share with someone nearby, what are some of those traits and emotions that Summer shows that makes her such a positive character?
 Okay, maybe you came up with something like this.

 Summer is friendly.

-She enjoys spending time with August because he is "fun."
 They play Four Square, similar to Champ, together at lunch and break times.

 Summer sticks up for August.

-She finds out about a "game" called "Plague," which discriminates against August.
+She finds out about a game called "Plague," which discriminates against August.

-She tells her friends it is "dumb" and continues to stand by him.
+She tells her friends it is dumb and continues to stand by him.

 Fantastic.